YokaiRick/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 InfluxDB write requests may fail for a number of reasons.
 Common failure scenarios that return an HTTP `4xx` or `5xx` error status code include the following:

-- Exceeded a rate limit.
+- Exceeded a rate limit or size limit.
 - API token was invalid.
 - Client or server reached a timeout threshold.
 - Data was not formatted correctly.